john-tornblom/ps5-payload-elfldr/README.md

 This is an ELF loader for PS5 systems that have been jailbroken using either the [BD-J ps5-payload-loader][bdj], or the [webkit approached from Specter][webkit].
-Unlike the ELF loaders bundled with those exploits, this one uses the ptrace syscall to bootstrap itself via the `SceRedisServer` process, and will continue running in the background even when playing games.
+Unlike the ELF loaders bundled with those exploits, this one uses the ptrace syscall to bootstrap itself into the `SceSpZeroConf` process, and then will fork itself into a process that keeps running in the background, even when playing games.
 Furthermore, this ELF loader will also resume its execution when the PS5 returns from rest mode.
 Payloads that are loaded are executed in induvidual processes, so if a payload crashes, the ELF loader will keep on running.

 ## Building
 Assuming you have the [ps5-payload-sdk][sdk] installed on a POSIX machine,